When I think broadly about cooking, this is what’s important to me:

-Training with Maggie was an awakening that started a journey with food that has taken me all over the world that paused in Western Australia, where I settled in Fremantle in 1990.
+Training with Maggie was a kind of awakening that started a professional journey with food, which has taken me all over the world and paused in Western Australia, where I settled in Fremantle in 1990.

-At the beginning of 2005, my husband Chris and I moved our family to Pemberton, in WA’s Southern Forests region.
-We wanted a country childhood for our kids with the type of connectedness that only comes from living in a small regional community.
-Chris wanted to leave the rat race of running a busy cabinetmaking business in the city and I wanted to cook again in the country.
-An 18 1⁄2 acre smallholding complete with holiday cottages, 2 old horses, a gigantic steer called ‘Jerry’ with terrifyingly long horns, a lopsided old Jersey cow called ‘Ally’ and a flock of chooks became our new home.
+At the beginning of 2005, my then husband Chris and I moved our family to Pemberton, in WA’s Southern Forests region.
+I wanted a country childhood for our kids and to cook professionally again.
+An 18 1⁄2 acre smallholding complete with holiday cottages, 2 old horses, a gigantic steer called ‘Jerry’ with terrifyingly long horns, a lopsided old Jersey cow called ‘Ally’ and a motly flock of chooks became our new home.

-In 2011 we shed the skin of the old business and opened Foragers Field Kitchen & Cooking School.
-The region’s fresh produce, the culinary heritage of the early families and giving visitors a taste of what makes the Southern Forests a truly wonderful place forms the core of our approach here.
+In 2011 we opened Foragers Field Kitchen & Cooking School.
+The region’s fresh produce, the culinary heritage of the early settlers and giving visitors a taste of what makes the Southern Forests a truly wonderful place formed the core of my approach in the kitchen.

-The residential cooking school and calendar of seasonal and wood-fired dinner events at Foragers allows us to showcase these local treasures.
-We also attempt, although not always succeed at husbanding a small tribe of rare breed animals and grow heirloom herbs, vegetables and fruit varieties on our property.
+The residential cooking school and dinner events at Foragers allowed me to showcase these local treasures.
+We also attempted, although not always succeeded at husbanding a small tribe of rare breed animals and grow heirloom herbs, vegetables and fruit varieties on our property.

 Writing, Teaching and Events

 In 2002 my first book, PicNic: Outdoor Feasts in the Australian Landscape was published by Fremantle Press.
-It was about how food can taste even more amazing when eaten outdoors, with recipes from 12 different picnics shared with 12 different people with lives in the food industry in different locations around Australia.
+It was about how food, people and place really connect through food, particularly picnics or food taken to a special place outdoors to be enjoyed.
+This was illustrated with recipes from 12 different picnics shared with 12 different people with lives in the food industry in different locations around Australia.
 I was fortunate to be short-listed for a number of food media awards as a result.

 In 2003 I also started contributing a weekly recipe to The West Australian newspaper’s Coffee Break section.
+Many of which are now on this website.
 My recipes have also been featured in Homes and Living and Delicious magazines and in regional newspapers.

 I’m lucky enough to be invited to teach, judge and participate in various food events around Western Australia and sometimes beyond, along with my work at Foragers.
 You’ll find details of these events, plus classes and dinners in the Gatherings section of this website.

-This site has been created to allow me to continue sharing my new recipes, stories and other creative meanderings with you.
-I hope you’ll join me in sourcing, preparing and above all, enjoying wonderfully fresh and absolutely delicious food.
+This site has been created to allow me to continue sharing my recipes, stories and other random creative stuff with you.
+There are hundreds if not thousands of personal food blogs out there, but I hope you find something here that works for you.